-The PIHP is required to secure an independent financial audit but individual non-profit and governmental CSoC waiver providers must secure independent financial audits if they receive more than \$750,000 in federal funds (OMB A-133).
-This is a condition of the Medicaid provider agreement.
-The State of Louisiana is required to secure an independent audit through an independent CPA as part of the Single Audit Act.

-The PIHP shall submit an annual independently audited financial report that specifies the PIHP's financial activities under the Contract within 6 months following the end of the fiscal year.
-The report should be sent to the DHH Division of Fiscal Management (DFM).
+The PIHP is required to secure an independent financial audit if they receive more than \$750,000 in federal funds (UAR), a condition of the Medicaid provider agreement.
+The PIHP shall submit an annual independently audited financial report that specifies the PIHP's financial activities within 6 months following the end of the calendar year.